4lorn5/Shadowrun-Font-Editor-and-Glyph-Tool/README.md

 ## Running the Editor:

 * HMTL: Just save file as .html and double-click from your local folder; it will open in your default browser.
-* Online: The editor is live at: this space pending
+* Online: The editor is live at: https://4lorn5.github.io/Shadowrun-Font-Editor-and-Glyph-Tool/

 ## Usage: